QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 While this notion of complexity can work at various levels such as the number of `significant digits <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations#Arithmetic_functions>`_ for basic mathematical operations, the amount of memory and storage required, or the amount of time - we will typically focus on the time-complexity.

 For time-complexity, the size :math:`N` is usually the dimensionality of the problem, although occasionally the key will be the number of non-zeros in the matrix or width of bands.
-For our applications, time-complexity is best thought of as the number of floating point operations (e.g. add, multiply, etc.) required.
+For our applications, time-complexity is best thought of as the number of floating point operations (e.g. addition, multiplication, etc.) required.

 Notation
 ~~~~~~~~

-Complexity of algorithms is typically written in `Big O <https://en.wikipedia.org/wiki/Big_O_notation>`_ notation which provides bounds on the scaling.
+Complexity of algorithms is typically written in `Big O <https://en.wikipedia.org/wiki/Big_O_notation>`_ notation which provides bounds on the scaling of the computational complexity with respect to the size of the inputs.

 Formally, if the number of operations required for a problem size :math:`N` is :math:`f(N)`, we  can write this as :math:`f(N) = O(g(N))` for some :math:`g(N)` - typically a polynomial.